Saguenay–St. Lawrence Marine Park

 - Interpretive activities

 - Interpretation of landscape and fauna

 - Whale watching

 in season (418) 237-4383

 Road 138, Baie-Sainte-Catherine

-High season: daily from June 24 to the first Monday of September.
+High season: Daily from the third Saturday of June to the first Monday of September.

 Low season: Friday to Sunday from the first week of September to the second Monday of October (inclusively).